ethandb23/Portfolio-Website/README.md

 <body>
   <h1>My CV / Portfolio/CV</h1>
-  <p>This is my personal portfolio/CV website, built using a MERN stack, three.js and tailwindcss for styling, and deployed on Hostinger.</p>
+  <p>This portfolio/CV website is a dynamic and interactive platform that will be used to showcase my skills, experience, and projects.
+It is built using the MERN stack, which includes MongoDB, Express, React, and Node.js, as well as three.js and tailwindcss for styling.
+The website features responsive design, interactive 3D animations, and a contact form for users to get in touch.
+Overall, I hope to utilize this website as a powerful tool for me to showcase my portfolio, and attract potential clients or employers.</p>

   <h2>Technologies Used</h2>
   <ul>